residential Eviction Moratorium

 NOTE: Due to rapidly evolving response to COVID-19 please check this page frequently for updated information.

 Due to COVID-19 closures, health, and economic impacts, the City of Beaverton has allocated funds for rent & utility assistance for low income tenants impacted by COVID-19.
 More details about rent assistance options and additional resources.
-The state of Oregon has also issued a moratorium on evictions through December 30, 2020.
+The state of Oregon has also issued a moratorium on evictions through June 30, 2021 (provided the tenant provides a declaration of hardship).
 This moratorium prevents no cause evictions (with exceptions for selling property, or landlord/family member moving into unit) and evictions issued based on late rent.
 During this time, it is unlawful for landlords to award late rent penalties as well.
-Starting on January 1, 2021 tenants will have six months to pay back any rent owed from March-September 2020, but must be current in rent paid from October-December 2020, and must pay rent on time from January 2021 on unless they work out an arrangement with their landlord.
+Starting on July 1, 2021, tenants must be fully caught up in paying any back-rent owed and pay rent on time in the future.
 Please check back regularly for additional updates on COVID-19 related relief for Beaverton residents.

 Frequently Asked Questions About Commercial Leases in response to COVID-19.